 content in tomatoes increases by about 35%—in foods like tomato

 sauce, pasta, soup, ketchup and some juices.
-But don’t discount
+But don’t let that

-the qualities of fresh, raw tomatoes.
-To reap the most health benefits,
+deter you from snacking on a fresh, raw tomato.
+To reap the most health

-pair tomatoes with healthy fats like avocados or olive oil.
-“Lycopene
+benefits, pair tomatoes with healthy fats like avocados or olive oil.

-is fat-soluble, which means combining it with a healthy monounsaturated
+“Lycopene is fat-soluble, which means combining it with a healthy

 monounsaturated fat boosts absorption even more,” says Nessel.